jaltmayerpizzorno/captbert/README.md

 The original `demo.py` took about 4s per image, whereas my modified version takes about .2s.
 My version is called [gencaptions.py](gencaptions.py), which I ran using `sbatch` from [gencaptions-batch.sh](gencaptions-batch.sh).

-I later merged both training and validation image captions into a single file, [data/captions.json](data/captions.json), to simplify its use.
+I later merged both training and validation image captions into a single file and changed the dictionary key from file names to image IDs, to simplify its use.
+The result is in [data/captions.json](data/captions.json).

 ---
 ## The items below are still original notes from Qu et al.'s OK-VQA